-Thanks to its relative small size, Israeli locations are all fairly accessible, with Eilat perhaps being the one exception.
-As you visit Israel, you’ll start to realize that you are in fact traveling between layers of history, starting with ancient crusader castles, through ports which were temporary homes to many a seaman, pilgrim and famous traveler; continuing with desert landscapes that housed nomadic tribes, semi-forgotten armies and merchants riding in camel caravans; to magnificent tombs of sheikhs, impressive domes, silent monasteries and unique synagogues decorated colorfully by mosaics.
+Thanks to its relatively small size, Israeli locations are all fairly accessible, with Eilat perhaps being the one exception.
+As you visit Israel, you’ll start to realize that you are in fact traveling between layers of history, starting with ancient crusader castles, through ports which were temporary homes to many a seaman, pilgrim, and famous traveler; continuing with desert landscapes that housed nomadic tribes, semi-forgotten armies, and merchants riding in camel caravans; to magnificent tombs of sheikhs, impressive domes, silent monasteries and unique synagogues decorated colorfully by mosaics.

 The Land of Israel during the Biblical Period

 The first to settle the Land of Israel was the Canaanite tribes and they continued to be its principal inhabitants up until the second millennium BC.
 As early on at this point in time, the country was already providing a meeting place for many different cultures, as it shared borders with Egypt to the south and Assyria, Mesopotamia and Asia Minor to the north and east.
 During this era, several nomadic tribes had begun to descend upon the country, amongst them the Philistines, who originated from the Aegean area and settled in Israel’s southern coastal plain, as well as the Hebrew people, whose origins lay in Mesopotamia and who mainly settled around the hills.